rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M10_Creating_a_Release_Dashboard.md

 In this task, you will create an Azure DevOps Starter resource in your Azure subscription.
 This will automatically create a corresponding project in your Azure DevOps organization.

-1. On your lab computer, start a web browser, navigate to the [**Azure Portal**](https://portal.azure.com) and sign in with the user account that has the Owner or Contributor role in the Azure subscription you will be using in this lab.
+1. On your lab computer, start a web browser, navigate to the https://portal.azure.com and sign in with credentials provided in environment details page.
 1. In the Azure portal, search for and select the **DevOps Starter** resource type and, on the **DevOps Starter** blade, click **+ Create**.
 1. On the **DevOps Starter** blade, on the **Start fresh with a new application** pane, select the **.NET** tile and on the tops next to Setting up DevOps starter with GitHub, change settings, click **here** and select **Azure DevOps** , **Done** and **Next: Framework >**.
 1. On the **DevOps Starter** blade, on the **Choose an application framework** pane, select the **ASP<nolink>.NET Core** tile, move the **Add a database** slider to the **On** position, and click **Next: Service >**.